-With the shrinking sizes of homes across cities, it becomes increasingly essential to have storage that optimise space to the maximum.
-Wardrobe design for bedroom is not as easy as selecting colours, textures or finishes for your home.
+With the shrinking sizes of homes across cities, it becomes increasingly essential to have storage that optimises space to the maximum.
+Wardrobe design for a bedroom is not as easy as selecting colours, textures or finishes for your home.
 They can make or break your bedroom, in terms of functionality too.
 When it comes to wardrobes, you need to keep in mind certain specifications like the mechanism, size, design and storage.
-Read on to find out what’s perfect for small bedrooms..
+Read on to find out what’s perfect for small bedrooms.

 Pros of swing wardrobes:

 - It is very easy to install swing door wardrobes

 - When you have little space at home, then you definitely need lofts above your wardrobes.
 The hinged wardrobe allows you to have loft storage above it